 Monticello is nonsectarian in its programs, admission policies, employment practices, and all other operations.
 As a public charter school we do not charge tuition for services that are reimbursed by the state.
-A tuition fee will apply for students enrolled in preschool and full-day kindergarten programs not supported by state funds (if they are offered).
+A tuition fee will apply for students enrolled in the preschool and full-day kindergarten programs (if they are offered).
 Monticello does not discriminate against any applicant for admission on the basis of ethnicity, national origin, gender, disability, religion, intellectual or athletic ability, or proficiency in the English language.